FoamFactory/bubblez/README.md

 Currently, bubbles has a number of limitations that make it likely not suitable for use in a production environment.
 Each of these is tracked by an issue on our [issues page](https://github.com/FoamFactory/bubbles/issues).

   - Passing an API key with a request is restricted to using `X-Api-Key` as a header key (#10).
-  - Some request methods (`PATCH`, `PUT`, `DELETE`) do not currently allow unauthenticated access.
-In other words, it is not possible to perform a `DELETE` request on your API without passing an authorization token. (#9)
+  - Some request methods (specifically `DELETE`) do not currently allow unauthenticated access.
+In other words, it is not possible to perform a `DELETE` request on your API without passing an authorization token. (#16)
-  - Only three types of environment are currently allowed.
-Only `local`, `staging` and `production` are recognized as possible environments to connect to for the purposes of using bubbles.
-You can add any scheme, host, and port to any of these, but the names are currently hardcoded, as is the number of possible hosts. (#4)
   - Not all possible combinations of `has_uri_params`, `authenticated`, and `api_key_required` are tested.
 In some cases, such as with `GET` requests, there aren't any tests for possible configuration cases that might cause issues when combined. (#12)

 If you're interested in working on any of the issues above, please feel free to submit a pull request and a member of our team will review that pull request within a couple of days.